How to Install NFS on Ubuntu

 Prerequisites

-The steps of this tutorial cover the NFS installation and setup on Ubuntu and other Debian based distributions.
-Other Linux distributions, such as Fedora and CentOS/RHEL, feature slightly different command syntax.
+This section covers the NFS installation and setup on Ubuntu and other Debian-based distributions.
+Other Linux distributions, such as Fedora and CentOS or Rocky Linux, feature slightly different command syntax since they use a different package manager.
 However, the process follows the same pattern.

 sudo apt update

-Then, install the NFS kernel server on the machine you chose with the following command:
+2. Then, install the NFS kernel server with the following command:

-On the host machine, create a directory you want to share with the client system.
-Choose any name you want.
+1. Create a directory you want to share with the client system:

 sudo mkdir -p /mnt/nfsdir